Decisions to be healthy

-But the new model of medicine, that of personalized health, dictates that even in the gravest cases, such as several type of cancers like the Lung Cancer Treatment Inspire community reviewed in their cases have stronger and more required and specific ways of treatment, the patient should be involved in considering the options and choosing the best course.
+But the new model of medicine, that of personalized health, dictates that even in the gravest cases, such as several type of cancers like the Lung Cancer Treatment Inspireconvalescent care community reviewed in their cases have stronger and more required and specific ways of treatment, the patient should be involved in considering the options and choosing the best course.
 And the evidence shows that this new model can actually deliver better care: in more than one study, patients who participate in their treatment decisions enjoy significantly better outcomes.

 This isn’t to say that when patients are involved, there aren’t still serious risks.
 There’s no such thing as a sure thing in medicine, and the risks of a procedure or path still need to be thoroughly communicated.